open-estuary/packages/openstack/doc/Deploy_manual.md

 ```

 * Modify the secrets for the deployment (Estuary guys can skip this step)

 Modify the variables in ```openstack-deploy/openstack/config/secrets``` folder according to your environment.

+* Modify the related info of openstack info (Estuary guys can ship this step)

+Modify the variables in ```openstack-deploy/openstack/config/openstack_cfg.sh``` of your environment if you want to use create projects and other infos aotomatically.

 * Deploy the openstack
 ```